NATASHA-ct/budget-app/README.md

 # BUDGET APP

-Budget- App is a Ruby on Rails mobile web application that allows users to keep track of their expenses and categories.The user can add a list of transactions associated with a category, so that the user can see how much money they spent and on what.
-Manage your own money, manage your own life!
+Budget- App is a Ruby on Rails mobile web application that helps users manage their expenses by categorizing them and keeping track of transactions.
+The application allows the user to see how much money they have spent in each category, helping them to make informed decisions about their spending habits.
+The goal of the application is to empower users to take control of their finances and manage their lives effectively

 ## Built With